 International Student Travel Rules

-Detailed information about travel for F1 students is available here.
+Detailed information about travel for F1 students

 You must travel outside the U.S. for less than five months.
 If you are planning to take an academic leave of absence for one or more semesters, please contact the International Office for assistance.